solidi/writing/66-a-love-letter-to-my-youtube-subscriptions.md

 Until now, my list of YouTube subscriptions was a well-held secret.
 The enigma was shattered after I confided with a co-worker in front of others.
 We got deep into the detail of [unperturbed farriers](https://en.wikipedia.org/wiki/Farrier) shaving the hoofs of their prized heifers.
 From there, I realized I wasn't alone.

 It's clear to me I've gone down the rabbit hole with these beautiful people.
 I'm in the comfort of individuals I'll never know.
-But is it reflections of me against the LCD mirror?
+But are these heroes reflections of me against the LED mirror?
 Who are they, and what do they do?
 Let me share because I know you consume lovely weird shit deep down too.

 ### Nate The Hoof Guy